 When this email is received, you can open it, then click the validation link included.
 After a few minutes, the domain should verify.

 If none of the above email accounts exist, but you wish to use this verification method, you can create one of the above usernames at your email host, then click RESEND APPROVAL EMAIL.

 This method can be utilized if you have access file access to your web hosting.
 This could include File Manager, FTP, or SSH.
 If you are unsure of where your website is hosted, feel free to check out the article below:

 Once you are logged into the appropriate account for file access, follow the instructions below:

 - In short, the goal of the HTML verification is to take a unique ID, and paste it in a specific file path on your server.
-For DV servers, by default that file path will be: For Grid servers that file path will be:
+For VPS servers, by default that file path will be: For Grid servers that file path will be: For Shared Hosting servers, by default that file path will be: